quizdomJohn/laravel_tutorial/laravel/README.md

 - `brew install php`
 - `brew install composer`

+## Usefull Commands
+- `php artisan view:clear`
+This will clear any cached views, and you can then rest assured that you'll see your newest HTML templates in the browser.

+## Usefull Extensions
+- `laravel blade snippets'

 ## Terminal Commands
 ### Creating a new project
 <u>Step 1</u>: Navigate to the folder using a terminal